Effects of wave propagation in canonical Poisson gauge theory under an external magnetic field: The birefringence phenomenon in canonical PGT

-In this section, we investigate the possible birefringence phenomenon that emerges from canonical PGT.
-We discuss the non-linear contribution of the NC space-time similar to the refs. \cite{Neves}-\cite{Sorokin}.
+In this section, we investigate the possible birefringence phenomenon that emerges from the canonical PGT.
+We discuss the non-linear contribution of the NC space-time, similar to the refs. \cite{Neves2,Neves3}.
 The non-trivial solutions from the wave equation (\ref{EqwaveAbackground}) are given by the null determinant of the matrix $M_{ab}$, that leads to the DRs of the theory.
-The results depend on the direction of vectors ${\bf k}$, ${\bf B}_{0}$ and $\widetilde{{\bm \theta}}$, in the case of purely spatial NC parameter.
+The results depend on the direction of vectors ${\bf k}$, ${\bf B}_{0}$ and $\widetilde{{\bm \theta}}$, in the case of the purely spatial NC parameter.
 Notice that, if ${\bf k}$ is parallel to ${\bf B}_{0}$, the second DR is $\omega_{2\parallel}({\bf k})=|{\bf k}|$.
-The simplest case in which the $\widetilde{\theta}$-parameter has contribution is the third on the last section.
+The simplest case in which the $\widetilde{\theta}$-parameter contributes is the third in the last section.
 Thus, the DR (\ref{omega2B}) is reduced to